callum-j-hudson/MultiSeepSeaUrchinSkeletons/README.md

 Results - This folder contains all the figures for the article submission (main text and supplemental).

-Diagnostics - This folder contains the diagnostic plots for each skeletal trait x model (produced with bayesplot).
+Diagnostics - This folder contains the model diagnostic plots (produced with bayesplot).